Fiscal Management

 Prior to certification of the budget, the board will review the projected revenues and expenditures for the school district and make adjustments where necessary to carry out the education program within the revenues projected.

 The board may amend the budget for the fiscal year in the event of unforeseen circumstances.
-The amendment procedures shall follow the procedures for public review and adoption of the original budget by the board outlined in these policies.
+The amendment procedures will follow the procedures for public review and adoption of the original budget by the board outlined in these policies.

 It is the responsibility of the superintendent and the board secretary to bring any budget amendments necessary to the attention of the board to allow sufficient time to file the amendment with the county auditor no later than May 31st of each year.
-Prior to the board approving the amendment, the board secretary shall publish the proposed budget amendment and public hearing information at least 10 days, but no more than 20 days, prior to the public hearing.
+Prior to the board approving the amendment, the board secretary will publish the proposed budget amendment and public hearing information at least 10 days, but no more than 20 days, prior to the public hearing.

 Adopted: 6/70

-Reviewed: 10/12; 12/13; 5/15
+Reviewed: 10/12; 12/13; 5/15; 1/22

 Revised: 7/10; 12/18

-Legal Reference (Code of Iowa): §§ 24; 257; 279.8; 297; 298; 618 (2013)
+Legal Reference (Code of Iowa): §§ 24; 257; 279.8; 297; 298; 618

-Any expenditure to be made that exceeds the final certified budget shall be made only in accordance with procedures specified by the Code of Iowa.
 These procedures permit the expenditure of closing cash balances of the preceding fiscal year and the expenditure of unanticipated income from sources other than taxation during a fiscal year by amending the budget.

 Adopted: 6/70

-Reviewed: 10/12; 12/13; 5/15
+Reviewed: 10/12; 12/13; 5/15; 1/22

 Revised: 7/10; 12/18

-Legal Reference (Code of Iowa): § 24.9; 24.14 (2013)
+Legal Reference (Code of Iowa): § 24.9

 It is the responsibility of the board secretary [or designee] to make recommendations to the superintendent and the board regarding loans and transfers and to provide supporting evidence for the transfer.